tonghuikang/blog/_posts/2022-11-13-resume-comment-template.md

 Do give praise if the Google XYZ formula is well applied.

+> Bullet points are well-written.
+> It is easy to understand what exactly you worked on in [company].
-> Bullet points are well-written with clear metrics.
+> They illustrate your impact with clear metrics.

 I think that STAR (Situation, Task, Action, Result) method is bad for resumes.